Overview

 Design Impact

-Great design isn’t just about aesthetics—it’s about eliminating friction and delivering real impact.
+Great design goes beyond how things look.
+It removes friction and makes a real difference.
 The updates to Qlik Application Automation led to measurable improvements: